nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_JSON_SERVER.md

    - `ownsBlueJeans`: false
    - `socioLocationId`: 3
 2. Verify it was added by making a GET request to `/submissions`
-3. Try making a GET request to `/submissions/2` to retrieve just the second submission
+3. 🧭 **Explorer Exercise**: Try making a GET request to `/submissions/2` to retrieve just the second submission
-4. Bonus: Try making a GET request to `/submissions?_expand=socioLocation` - What's different about the response?
+4. 🏕 **Pioneer Exercise**: Try making a GET request to `/submissions?_expand=socioLocation` - What's different about the response?